WaCoDiS/javaps-wacodis-backend/README.md

 javaPS on a Windows system change the Docker Host URL to `tcp://localhost:2376`.

 ## User Guide
+javaPS implements the [OGC WPS 2.0 interface](http://docs.opengeospatial.org/is/14-065/14-065.html).
 To execute WPS processes send your requests to the following endpoint: http://localhost:8080/wacodis-javaps/service.
+For convenience, you'll find a ready-to-use [Postman](https://www.postman.com/) collection that contains execution requests for all supported processes inside [docs folder](docs).
+Just import the collection within Postman, set appropriate values for the process inputs and send your POST requests to the WPS.

 ## Developer Information
 ### How to contribute